 - 1. Parking on campus requires the purchase of an annual parking permit, \$25/semester.
 Parking permits must be displayed in the front windshield.
 Parking permits can be purchased in the Bookstore. - 2.
 Student drivers must park in the student parking lot. - 3.
 For maximum security, students should park in a parking place upon arrival on campus, lock their cars, and proceed on to the school grounds without delay.
 Loitering in the parking lot is prohibited at all times.
 Any student who abuses the parking rules and regulations may have privileges restricted and/or their car removed at the student's expense. - 4.
 Any student who drives recklessly or uses excessive speed in the School Zone or in the parking lot will have their driving privileges on campus restricted and/or revoked.
-Refunds for such actions will not be issued. - 5.
+Refunds for such actions will not be issued - 5.
 As in any parking lot, cars are parked at the owner's risk.
 The District is not responsible for theft or damage. - 6.
 Maximum legal speed on campus is 5 MPH. - 7.
-Each campus may have additional site specific procedures. - 8.
-Vehicles are subject to search if there is reasonable suspicion.
+Vehicles without proper parking permits will be subject to towing at the owner's expense. - 8.
+Each campus may have additional site specific procedures.